simongoricar/fs-more/README.md

 ## Main features
-- copying and moving files or directories with:
+- copy and move files or directories with:
   - in-depth configuration options (existing destination file behaviour, IO buffering settings, copying depth, etc.), and
   - **progress reporting**, if needed,
 - scan directories (with options such as scan depth and symlink behaviour), and